Details

 -

-Maintain a detailed inventory of your SQL Server instances, including host details, versions, and key configurations within your central vScope repository.
+Document SQL Server instances with host details, versions, and key configuration settings in your central asset repository.

 -

-Obtain a clear overview of your individual SQL Server databases, including their size, recovery models, and compatibility levels within vScope.
+Maintain a clear overview of individual databases, including size, recovery model, and compatibility level.

 -